By Craig Neil. This post includes affiliate links.

-Scotland is famous for its top-quality gifts and souvenirs that include single malt whisky, cashmere clothing, crystal homeware, Heathergems jewellery, clan memorabilia and Arran fragrances.
+Scotland is famous for its quality gifts and souvenirs, which include single malt whisky, cashmere clothing, crystal homeware, Heathergems jewellery, clan memorabilia, and Arran fragrances.
+Discover the best Scottish gifts and souvenirs to buy in Scotland in this information-packed guide.

-Gifts for women
+Gifts for Women

 Arran Sense of Scotland

-The first item in this list of Scottish gifts and souvenirs is my favourite by far.
-It’s also my other half’s favourite, my mum’s favourite and just about the favourite of anyone who loves a good long soak in a bath with deliciously smelly, creamy suds.
+The first item on this list of Scottish gifts and souvenirs is my favourite by far.
+It’s also my other half’s favourite, my mum’s favourite, and just about the favourite of anyone who loves a good long soak in a bath with deliciously smelly, creamy suds.
+In fact, I rate this company so highly that I reviewed a bunch of their products and created an article about them, which you’ll find here: Arran Sense of Scotland Independent Product Review.

 Arran Sense of Scotland is located in the heart of the Isle of Arran in a converted dairy farm between Brodick Castle and Brodick village.

-I’d place them near the top of the luxury home smelly-things market (that’s an actual business category isn’t it?) and they seem to expand their range with each new season so they now include skincare, diffusers, candles, and men’s toiletries in their collection.
+I’d place them near the top of the luxury home smelly-things market (that’s an actual business category, isn’t it?) and they seem to expand their range with each new season, so they now include skincare, diffusers, candles, and men’s toiletries in their collection.

 What I love about the products these guys make is their commitment to protecting the environment as all of their products are made from natural ingredients, are free from nasty chemicals, and are not tested on animals.

-Arran Sense of Scotland is proud of its heritage and each product line has a Scottish twist, so expect to find lots of hints of heather and gorse along with the Isle of Arran’s wildflowers – scents they’ve managed to perfect in the thirty years they’ve been going.
+Arran Sense of Scotland is proud of its heritage, and each product line has a Scottish twist, so expect to find lots of hints of heather and gorse along with the Isle of Arran’s wildflowers – scents they’ve managed to perfect in the thirty years they’ve been going.

 Arran Sense of Scotland started off as a family business that made luxury soap – which is still one of their most popular products – but my personal recommendation for a gift for men is the Lochranza Eau de Toilette which has a refined but not overpowering smell that lasts for ages.